Brek Shea

-Dane Brekken "Brek" Shea (born February 28, 1990) is an American professional soccer player who plays as a left midfielder or left-back.
+Dane Brekken "Brek" Shea (born February 28, 1990) is an American former professional soccer player who played as a left midfielder or left-back.

 Shea began his career with Major League Soccer team FC Dallas after playing in the IMG Academy.
 He made his debut during the 2008 season and helped Dallas reach the MLS Cup Playoffs in 2010 and 2011.
 In January 2013, Shea joined English Premier League side Stoke City for a fee of £2.5 million.
-Shea failed to make an impact at Stoke and after spending time on loan at Barnsley and Birmingham City he joined Orlando City in December 2014.
+Shea failed to make an impact at Stoke and after spending time on loan at Barnsley and Birmingham City he joined Orlando City SC in December 2014.
 Shea was traded to Vancouver Whitecaps FC in 2017.
 Shea was signed by Atlanta United FC as a free agent for the 2019 season.

-Youth soccer
+Early career

 While in school in Texas, Shea won four consecutive state championships playing for the Texans SC youth soccer organization in Houston, Texas.
 He attended U.S. Soccer's youth residency program, and later went to train with Bolton Wanderers in England in October 2007.

 Club career

 FC Dallas

 Shea did not play college soccer and instead turned professional straight out of high school.
 He was drafted 2nd overall by FC Dallas in the 2008 MLS SuperDraft and he signed a Generation Adidas contract.
 He made his MLS debut for Dallas on April 20, 2008, as a substitute against Chivas USA in the 86th minute.
 Brek appeared in five of the team's six international friendlies and made eight starts with the reserve team before he underwent season-ending surgery to repair a torn meniscus in his right knee on September 19, 2008.
-Shea earned his first professional start on May 23, 2009 in a match versus the Los Angeles Galaxy.
+Shea earned his first professional start on May 23, 2009, in a match versus the Los Angeles Galaxy.
 Shea spent his first two seasons with the club playing as a utility man, including spells as a striker, a central midfielder and as a defender.
 He eventually settled in at left winger during the 2010 MLS season.
 Shea scored his first professional goal on May 15 against the Philadelphia Union.

 During the 2010 Season, Shea finished seventh on the team in minutes played (1,797) and made a career high 25 regular season appearances, ending the season with five goals and four assists, as well as having 2 assists in four playoff games.
 Shea graduated from the MLS Generation Adidas program at the end of the 2010 season.
-After playing left midfield during a Generation Adidas trip to Spain, Shea started the 2011 season at centre-back, with manager Schellas Hyndman saying he found Shea's talents better used there.
+After playing left midfield during a Generation Adidas trip to Spain, Shea started the 2011 season at center-back, with manager Schellas Hyndman saying he found Shea's talents better used there.